awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ORDER BY seq_scan DESC;
 ```

 This `pg_stat_user_tables` query helps identify tables where sequential scans are more common than index scans, indicating potential areas for performance improvement through better indexing.
-The `pg_stat_user_tables` view is part of the Postgres [Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).
+The `pg_stat_user_tables` view is part of the LangChain[Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).

 Also, see the [Use indexes](/docs/postgresql/query-performance#use-indexes) section in our query optimization guide.